 Well, it depends on whom you ask.

-But while everyone’s journey to success and financial freedom are different, there’s one thing most successful people have in common: successful habits.
+While everyone’s journey to financial success and freedom are different, there’s one thing most financially successful people have in common: successful habits.

-Developing successful spending and saving habits can not only be the key to reaching financial freedom, but also the key factor that determines whether or not you “get rich.”
+Developing strong spending and saving habits can not only be the key to reaching financial freedom but also the key factor that determines whether or not you “get rich.”

 Author Thomas C. Corley spent five years studying people’s daily habits in an effort to figure out just how important they are to a person’s financial success.
 He studied both rich people (defined as having an annual income of $160,000 or more and a liquid net worth of $3.2 million or more) and poor people (defined as having an annual income of $35,000 or less and a liquid net worth of $5,000 or less).